dkvz/PasswordManagerApp/README.md

 - [ ] Rather than using Console.Error.WriteLine et al. in many places I should inject the ILogger and use that.
 - [ ] I should have some sort of error callback for the email notifications and/or add an API endpoint only available on localhost that sends a test email.
 - [ ] Limit the amount of data the process is logging onto the console in production.
 - [ ] Try to get kestrel to serve HTTPS with the Linux production build as well.
 For some reason it's not binding https://localhost:5001 with the self-contained Linux build.
+I have to test by running the dll with dotnet and not using the self-contained approach to see if that fixes it.
+- [ ] Version strategy?